leviramsey/week-08-regular-expressions/README.md

 great effect on a daily basis to solve complicated file processing problems with extreme ease.
-Knowing how to compose regular expressions, apply regular expressions, and implement regular expression engines are one of the true factors the differentiates the novice and the expert programmer and computer scientist.
+Knowing how to compose regular expressions, apply regular expressions, and implement regular expression engines are one of the true skills the differentiate the novice from the expert programmer.

 *To get access to this material [download][zip] the zip archive.*